omonimus1/competitive-programming/Lectures/Lecture09.md

 ## XOR operation

 * XOR of a numebr with itself is 0
-* XOR of a numbr with 0 is number itself.
+* XOR of a number with 0 is number itself.

 Let's say that we need to check which number is repeated just once in an array, knowing that that all the other elements of the array are present twice.